c6o/docs/content/tutorials/core.md

 ### Run the Leaf Service Locally

-Lets start by running the backend leaf service locally, in the sample project root run:
+Let's start by running the backend leaf service locally.
+In the sample project root run:

 ```bash
 yarn start-leaf